Stolen horses from multiple parishes found in Baton Rouge; minor arrested for theft

 PRAIRIEVILLE - Law enforcement tracked stolen horses from at least two different parishes to a vacant home in Baton Rouge, finding one of the animals with life-threatening injuries.

+Officials said a 14-year-old is in custody and several more arrests are likely.
+The teen was booked for theft of livestock, damage to property, felony theft and five counts of burglary.

-Ascension Parish deputies said three of the horses, Cajeta, Romeo and Rhett, were taken early morning Friday from a residence on LA 73 and Henry Road.
+Ascension Parish deputies said three of the horses, Cajeta, Romeo and Rhett, were taken early Friday morning from a home near LA 73 and Henry Road.

 The owner of those horses, Kassandra Crissman, said the thieves took a two-horse trailer from their home, so they must have showed up with a horse trailer of their own.
 She said feed, hay, halters, wheelbarrows and horse boots were also stolen.

 On Monday, deputies said the three horses taken from Ascension were found at an abandoned property in the area of Duke Street, which is off Plank Road.
-The West Baton Rouge Sheriff's Office also said two horses taken from the Brusly area over the weekend were found at that same home.
+The West Baton Rouge Sheriff's Office said two horses taken from the Brusly area over the weekend were found at that same home Monday.

 Crissman told WBRZ that at least one of her horses was gravely wounded and was rushed to the LSU vet school for treatment.